JoelBae/TexasHoldemProbabilityCalculator/README.md

 The article outlines the algorithm but does not offer code samples so this repository can be used as reference.
 The relevant functions are generateScore() and tieBreaker()

-The mathematics in the article were not proved so you can find my proofs for each theorem below:
+The mathematics in the article were not proved so you can find my proofs for each theorem below (IN PROGRESS):

 Let the following binary bit field represent a 5 card hand: